 How do you properly apply mulch?

 Do you like donuts?
 Not as much as trees do!
 Make a large ring, or mulch donut, 2-4 inches deep around the trunk of the tree.
-Keep the area in the center clear, so that you can see the root flare and the soil beneath.
+Keep the area in the center around the trunk clear, so that you can see the root flare and soil beneath.
 Proper seasonal mulching twice a year in the spring and fall is recommended for most landscaped trees and shrubs.

-Tree roots are not a mirror image of the canopy above.
-They can extend far beyond the reaches of branches and they do not go nearly as deep.
+Contrary to popular belief, tree roots are not a mirror image of the canopy above.
+Roots can extend far beyond the reaches of branches and they do not go nearly as deep.
 A thin layer of mulch, applied as widely as possible, can improve soil structure, oxygen levels, temperature and moisture availability where these roots grow.
-Most mulch rings reach 2-3 feet out from the trunk, but the tree would prefer mulch to extend to the drip line (edge of the canopy spread) and beyond!
+Most mulch rings reach 2-3 feet out from the trunk.
+If asked, the tree would tell us they prefer mulch to extend all the to the drip line (edge of the canopy spread) and beyond!
 Again, this mimics a forest setting where leaves and other organic materials are always cyclically growing, dying and decomposing.
 (A side note: Consider leaving your leaves alone!
 Not raking in the areas under trees can really improve soil content.
 Plus, you will have less grass to mow!
 Did you know, in one hour of operation, a gas powered lawn mower produces the same amount of volatile organic compounds and nitrogen oxides emissions as eleven cars?)

 Where to buy mulch?

-Also, Baltimore City’s Department of Recreation & Parks, under the TreeBaltimore Partnership, runs Camp Small, a wood re-utilization facility.
-Camp small sometimes hosts free mulch giveaways for residents.
+Also, Baltimore City’s Department of Recreation & Parks, as part the TreeBaltimore Partnership, runs Camp Small, a wood re-utilization facility.
+Camp Small sometimes hosts free mulch giveaways for Baltimore City residents.
 Keep an eye on their social media page for upcoming events!
+IG: @campsmall.baltimorecity @treebaltimore

 Happy mulch madness from your local forestry team at Blue Water Baltimore!

-Zoe is Blue Water Baltimore’s Community Forestry Coordinator.
+Zoe G is Blue Water Baltimore’s Community Engagement Manager.
 In this role, she leads community tree plantings and maintenance with our lovely volunteers.
 She also organizes our free tree giveaway program and assists with ecoliteracy and educational activities.